 The RAC1 P29S mutation is the third most common protein-coding hotspot mutation in melanomas, ocurring in 4-9%.
 A preclinical study has shown that this mutation confers resistance to BRAF inhibition in-vitro.

 GeneCards Summary for RAC1 Gene

 RAC1 (Rac Family Small GTPase 1) is a Protein Coding gene.
-Diseases associated with RAC1 include Chlamydia and Retinitis Pigmentosa 47.
-Among its related pathways are E-cadherin signaling in keratinocytes and Semaphorin interactions.
-GO annotations related to this gene include GTP binding and enzyme binding.
+Diseases associated with RAC1 include Mental Retardation, Autosomal Dominant 48 and Chlamydia.
+Among its related pathways are Development EGFR signaling via small GTPases and N-cadherin signaling events.
+Gene Ontology (GO) annotations related to this gene include GTP binding and enzyme binding.
 An important paralog of this gene is RAC3.

 UniProtKB/Swiss-Prot for RAC1 Gene